MetricHMSR:Metric Human Mesh and Scene Recovery from Monocular Images: Related Work

-To estimate the 3D position and trajectory of the human body, many methods tend to incorporate a related module.
-Sun et al.~\cite{sun2022bve, sun2023trace} introduce the Bird’s Eye View module to infer 3D body position.
-SLAMHMR~\cite{ye2023slamhmr} uses DORID-SLAM~\cite{teed2021droid} to estimate camera pose and introduces an optimization module to get 3D motion trajectory.
-WHAM~\cite{shin2024wham} incorporates a decoder to regress global trajectory.
-TRAM~\cite{wang2024tram} uses a coordinate transformation to convert the 3D positions estimated from cropped images into a global trajectory.
-These methods have indeed achieved good results; however, we are curious if there is a way to directly regress the global position and motion trajectory without the need for additional module support.
+Beyond estimating the human body's own pose, reconstructing its global position and trajectory in space is also essential.
+Methods relying solely on vision usually incorporate a dedicated global estimation module, distinct from camera pose estimation, specifically for estimating 3D global position and trajectory.

-Through analysis, we believe that the limitations in metric shape, pose and 3D position estimation are due to discrepancies between the assumed camera model and the real camera model.
-Therefore, we propose a simple yet effective method: MetricHMR.
-This method uses standard perspective projection to estimate metric shape, pose, and 3D position without the need for temporal input, additional module design, or supervision of 3D.
+Sun et al.~\cite{sun2022bve, sun2023trace} introduce the Bird’s Eye View to infer 3D position.
+SLAMHMR~\cite{ye2023slamhmr} uses DROID-SLAM~\cite{teed2021droid} to estimate camera pose and introduces an optimization module to obtain 3D motion trajectory.
+WHAM~\cite{shin2024wham} incorporates the trajectory decoder and refiner to regress the global trajectory.
+GVHMR~\cite{shen2024gvhmr} proposes the Gravity-View coordinate system to estimate the global motion.